Short-term Tutoring for Cognitive and Non-Cognitive Skill Building in Chile

 Project ongoing, full results forthcoming.

 Cabezas, Veronica, Jose Cuesta, and Francisco Galleg.
-"Effects of Short-Term Tutoring on Cognitive and Non-Cognitive Skills: Evidence from a Randomized Evaluation in Chile."
-Working Paper, May 2011.
+"Does Short-Term School Tutoring have Medium-Term Effects?
+Experimental Evidence from Chile."
+Working Paper, September 2021.